ZL2ST/HAB-tracker/README.md

 > **"Permission denied" or "externally-managed-environment" error?**
 > On macOS and Linux you may need to add `--user` to install just for your account:
 > ```bash
-> pip install --user pymap3d pygeomag pyserial requests
+> pip3 install --user -r requirements.txt
 > ```

 You only have to do this installation **once**.

 ---

-## 3. Editing settings (important background)
+## 4. Editing settings (important background)

 Both scripts have a block of settings near the top of the file that you must edit before running.
 To change them: